 Orange juice is not necessarily unhealthy in moderation, but whole fruit has far more health benefits.
 “I always recommend the whole fruit over juice, because you’ll get more fiber than you would in the juice,” Allen says.

 “Half a cup of juice is a serving, which isn’t very much.
-You might end up drinking two to three servings of juice, which is a lot more calories and sugar than you would get from an orange.”
+You might end up drinking two to three servings of juice, which is a lot more calories and sugar than you would get from one orange.”

 While eating whole fruits was associated with a lower risk of type 2 diabetes, a greater intake of fruit juice was associated with a higher risk in an August 2013 BMJ study.
 If you like orange juice, opt for a calcium-fortified variety and dilute it with seltzer water.